NYU-Processor-Design/nyu-core/Documentation/03_Interface_Docs/06_Desitation_Register_Info.md

-# THIS MODULE IS NOT YET OUTLINED #
+# THIS INTERFACE IS NOT YET OUTLINED #

 # Interface Name #
 (Any Notes would go here)